DIAGNijmegen/dutch-med-hips/README.md

 ### 🧪 Deterministic Output

-Provide a seed or allow the system to hash the document to stabilize output:
+The system automatically hashes the document to generate a seed to stabilize output.
+This can be turned off, or you can provide your own fixed seed:

 ```python
 hips = HideInPlainSight(seed=123)
 ```

+!!!
+Note
+    Using a fixed seed means the **same input document** will always yield the **same output document** and **same surrogate mappings**.
+    Different documents will still produce different outputs.

 ### ✏️ Optional Typo Injection

-Using the `typo` Python package, some surrogates can receive:
+Using the [`typo`](https://github.com/ranvijaykumar/typo) Python package, some surrogates can receive:

 - Adjacent-key typos
 - Insertions